You are here:

 Field Biology in Australia

 See All News

 For more details check out our Field Biology in Australia Flyer (PDF).

 Offered through the Cooperative Center for Study Abroad with SFU’s Dr. Sue Morra.

 Earn 3 credits in Field Biology: Natural History of Australia.
 This course will fulfill 3 credits of your General Education science requirement.
 Experience ecosystems radically different from those in the U.S. by studying the unique characteristics of both terrestrial and aquatic organisms, learn the basics of field biology utilizing Australian ecosystems.
-Travel to the Royal Botanic Gardens and to Daintree Rainforest to explore how Australian plants have diversified to meet ecological conditions.
+Travel to Daintree Rainforest and to botanical gardens to explore how Australian plants have diversified to meet ecological conditions.
 Visit the Australian Natural History Museum and zoological parks to examine animal diversity.
 Finally, snorkel/dive the Great Barrier Reef to study the world’s largest barrier reef ecology.
 Through field experiences and discussions, develop an understanding of Australian ecology and an appreciation of field biology as a career.

 Participants in the Australia Winter Program will reside in area hotels and dormitories.
 Accommodations are based primarily on double occupancy with occasional use of multi-bedded rooms; single rooms may be available at additional costs.
 Daily breakfasts and some additional meals are included in the program price.